Agile Software Development vs. Waterfall Software Development

-- Daily Meetings - Host consistent or daily stand-up meetings to maintain open communication, hold workers accountable, and keep each iteration moving forward
+- Daily Meetings: Host consistent or daily stand-up meetings to maintain open communication, hold workers accountable, and keep each iteration moving forward.

-- Live Demonstrations - Deliver live demonstrations of each iteration’s final product to show progress
+- Live Demonstrations: Deliver live demonstrations of each iteration’s final product to show progress.

-- Share Feedback - Receive feedback from stakeholders and customers and share it with the entire team before the next iteration begins
+- Share Feedback: Receive feedback from stakeholders and customers and share it with the entire team before the next iteration begins.

-- Remain Agile - Make changes to your process based on feedback to ensure each iteration improves the last
+- Remain Agile: Make changes to your process based on feedback to ensure each iteration improves the last.